A Brazilian Bossa Nova night with a group of stars on the main stage.

 Oslo Strings works actively to challenge the boundaries of where and with what a string ensemble traditionally operates.
 They constantly have new partners from different musical platforms, and are also widely used in the studio, both for film music and recordings.

-Since 2013, Oslo Strings has traveled regularly to Brazil to teach and play concerts with Camerata Laranjeiras.
+Since 2013, Oslo Strings has travelled regularly to Brazil to teach and play concerts with Camerata Laranjeiras.
 In 2019, they were involved in Social Startup, an accelerator program run by Ferd social entrepreneurs.

 About Ultima Thule: